sl-design-system/components/docs/website/src/categories/my-first-post.md

 ---
-title: Getting started
+title: What's new
 eleventyNavigation:
   parent: Pages
-  key: First
+  key: What's new
   order: 1
 ---